-Installing an operating system from a USB drive involves mainly three steps: preparing a bootable USB by transferring all files of operating system on to the USB, enabling booting from USB on your PC, and then actually installing the operating system.
+Installing an operating system from a USB drive involves mainly three steps: preparing a bootable USB by transferring all files of the operating system onto the USB, enabling booting from USB on your PC, and then actually installing the operating system.

-Long time Windows users will know that preparing bootable USB is relatively easy if you know a thing or two about the Command Prompt.
-Since not all users are comfortable with command line, in this guide, we’re going to walk you through two methods with step-by-step instructions to install Windows 8.1 from USB flash drive.
+Long-time Windows users will know that preparing a bootable USB is relatively easy if you know a thing or two about the Command Prompt.
+Since not all users are comfortable with the command line, in this guide, we’re going to walk you through two methods with step-by-step instructions to install Windows 8.1 from a USB flash drive.

-The method 1 involves preparing bootable Windows 8.1 USB with the help of a third-part software and method 2 is for users who would like to prepare bootable USB without using third-party tools (using Command Prompt).
+Method 1 involves preparing a bootable Windows 8.1 USB with the help of third-party software, and method 2 is for users who would like to prepare a bootable USB without using third-party tools (using Command Prompt).
 Note that both methods are compatible with 32-bit and 64-bit Windows.

-Method 1: Creating bootable USB with the help of a third-party tool.
+Method 1: Create a Windows 8.1 bootable USB with the help of Rufus

-NOTE: In this guide, we are preparing bootable USB on a Windows 8 PC but you can use this method to create bootable USB on Windows 7 as well.
+NOTE: In this guide, we are preparing a bootable USB on a Windows 8 PC, but you can use this method to create a bootable USB on Windows 7 as well.

-Step 1: Connect your USB flash drive that you would like to install Windows on your PC and backup all data from the USB drive before proceeding further as we’re going to erase all data by formatting it.
+Step 1: Connect the USB flash drive that you would like to install Windows on your PC and back up all data from the USB drive before proceeding further, as we’re going to erase all data by formatting it.

 Step 3: Double-click on the downloaded Rufus.exe file to launch it (it’s a standalone tool).
-You will see a small dialog box asking “Do you want to allow Rufus to check for application updates?” message.
-Click Yes or No button to continue.
+You will see a small dialog box asking, “Do you want to allow Rufus to check for application updates?” message.
+Click the Yes or No button to continue.

-Step 4: Select your USB flash drive under Device drop down menu, select Partition scheme and target system type as MBR partition scheme for BIOS or UEFI computers, and select File system as NTFS.
+Step 4: Select your USB flash drive under the Device drop-down menu, select Partition scheme and target system type as MBR partition scheme for BIOS or UEFI computers, and select File system as NTFS.

 Step 5: Next, check the box named Create a bootable disk using, select ISO Image and then click the CD/DVD icon to browse to the Windows 8.1 ISO file.
 And if you have a Windows 8.1 DVD, we suggest you use Method 2.